 The USEA American Eventing Championships presented by Nutrena from the Spectator's Perspective

-Arriving at the Center in the morning, you might treat yourself to breakfast at the onsite diner before heading over to the arena to watch some dressage.
+Arriving at the Park in the morning, you might treat yourself to breakfast at the onsite diner before heading over to the arena to watch some dressage.
 "What is Dressage?" you might wonder.
 The quick answer is: "An incredible display of horse and rider working together.
 Like ballroom dancing, they move through the arena, working seamlessly to perform the required movements.”
 Make sure you catch the competitors in the Adequan USEA Advanced Gold Cup division.
 These top riders will go head-to-head all weekend for this national championship title as well as the $40,000 purse.

 Be sure to make it back to the Center for the first day of cross-country – the cornerstone phase of eventing.
-The cross-country phase showcases these athletes’ endurance, bravery and across North Carolina’s beautiful rolling terrain.
+The cross-country phase showcases these athletes’ endurance, bravery and across Colorado’s beautiful rolling terrain.
 Horse and rider combinations must complete a course of fixed obstacles with the goal of finishing within the time allowed.
 You will be amazed was horses soar over the fences and gallop across country – spectators are encouraged to cheer on their favorite pairs!
 USEA/Leslie Mintz Photo.

 For riders who completed their cross-country course yesterday, this becomes their final day of competition where they take on the show jumping.
 Unlike the fixed jumps on the cross-country course, show jumps can fall down, which accrues penalty points, and time is also a factor on this course.
 Riders must navigate carefully through a tricky track, a big effort after the endurance testing cross-country phase the day before.